inwenis/blog/post10.md

 -> quick feedback is king
 picture here

+split problem
+solve all pieaces separately
+solbe all pieces indepentd of you project, create a project on the side - example - self updating exe.

+don't - don't code everything in your large/heavy project

 ---

 case: you're working with a large or small system/program, it talks to a remote API, you want to test different API calls to the remote API